Saturday, February 21, 2026

 We cannot capture that.

-But, in a way, only those who have lived it truly understand the physical tearing that happens inside your chest.
+But only those who have lived it truly understand the physical tearing that happens inside your chest.
+It is not a metaphor.
+It is something your body does — as real and involuntary as breathing.

 I recorded my thoughts in the days and weeks that followed onto cassette tapes.
 Those tapes were eventually lost.